Protect your Android from threats

 Behavioral Shield watches your software for any signs of a malware infection.

 In recent tests conducted by AV-Comparatives, Windows Defender detected 99.5% of known malware and 96.3% of the zero-day malware.
 Avast Antivirus detected 100% of both zero-day and known malware.
+In this Windows Defender vs. Avast matchup, it’s Avast that’ll keep you safer.

 Avast is also less demanding on your computer’s resources, according to AV-Comparatives.
 Avast had significantly less impact on system performance than did Windows Defender.
 No one wants an antivirus program slowing down their system.